YipengHu/label-reg/README.md

 saver.restore(sess, '~/git/label-reg-demo/data/model.ckpt')
 ```

-Then, the DDF can be computed using one-pass evaluation:
+Then, the DDF can be computed using one-pass evaluation on the pairs of images to register:

 ```python
 testFeed = {ph_moving_image: reader_moving_image.get_data(),